Spenbert02/FisnarRobotPlugin/docs/flow_of_control.md

 that is dependent upon what type it is.
-Actually, it returns information about all plugin classes - I haven't mentioned it yet, but this plugin actually uses two plugin classes: FisnarCSVWriter (which extends the MeshWriter class) and FisnarCSVParameterExtension (which extensions the Extension class).
+Actually, it returns information about all plugin classes - I haven't mentioned it yet, but this plugin actually uses two plugin classes: FisnarCSVWriter (which extends the MeshWriter class) and FisnarCSVParameterExtension (which extends the Extension class).
 The former deals with saving the slicer output in the form of a CSV of Fisnar commands, and the latter deals with setting up the menus and windows for the user to interact with.